-We often use the word 'heavy' figuratively to denote heaviness of the heart or the head.
-It's difficult to find someone who hasn't said, "My heart is heavy".
-Of course, we all know that our hearts and heads don't become heavy in a literal sense—it's only a figure of speech, right?
+We often use the word ‘heavy’ figuratively to denote heaviness of the heart or the head.
+It’s difficult to find someone who hasn’t said, “My heart is heavy” at some time or another.
+Of course, we all know that our hearts and heads don’t become heavy in a literal sense—it’s only a figure of speech, right?
 Wrong!

 In my opinion, a heavy heart or head is more than just a metaphor for mental or emotional distress.
 The feeling of heaviness always occurs owing to an excess of thoughts occupying our minds.

 On an average, it is estimated that we think 60,000 different thoughts each day.
 Now consider this: if each thought actually weighed just a tiny bit, say a mere gram, our minds would be carrying a load of 60 kilos each day.
 Phew!
 That’s a lot of weight to carry around [and a lot of clutter to clear].
 No wonder then that our heads and hearts feel heavy and over-burdened all the time—and that, in turn, results in all kinds of health problems ranging from migraines to high BP to heart attacks.